JeNeSuisPasDave/Selenium-and-TLS/helloworld/README.md

 ## Scripts

 * `push-src.sh`: Create or recreate the source data volume container.
-* `rm-src.sh`: Destory the source data volume container.
-Does not change the local `src` directory.
 * `run-server.sh`: Just runs the website in a container with port 80 exposed.
 You can point a browser at this and see that the site is operating.
 This does not run any automated tests.
 * `test-down.sh`: Tears down the containers and networks created by `test-up.sh`.
 You need to run this; `test-up.sh` does not automatically clean up after itself.
 * `test-up.sh`: Uses Docker Compose to launch Chrome and Firefox Selenium client nodes and the website test node.
 The test node executes tests that use the Selenium clients to interact with a web endpoint stood up by the test harness. _Use `docker logs` to see the test log and test results from the test container._ Run `push-src.sh` or `update-src.sh` before launching `test-up.sh` to be sure you test the latest source code.